evilC/SequenceSender/README.md

 ## Objectives
 The purpose of this library is to allow users to easily send sequences of characters, with timing (eg waiting between keys)
 * All "Asynchronous" code.
-No loops
+No Loops or Sleeps.
 This is to minimize interference with your other code.
 AHK is not a multi-threaded language!
 * When stopping, can abort mid-sequence
 Saves you checking between each send or sleep if we want to stop
 * Supports Random sleep times
 Give it a min and max amount of time to sleep, and it will pick a random value
 * Specify what to send using identical syntax to AHK's `Send` command, with extra "Tokens" to handle Sleeping etc
+* Minimal processing during play-time.
+All string manipulation is done at load-time.

 ## Usage
 ### Overview